tanweijie123/tp/docs/UserGuide.md

 :star: **Feature:**

-If you edit the details of the client, or the schedules related to the client you are currently viewing, you need to re-run the earlier <code>cview</code> command to see the updates.
+If you edit the client's name, you need to re-run the earlier <code>cview</code> command to see the updates.

-In the future, we might improve the panel to auto-update based on the changes that you made.
 </div>

 Examples: